A little while ago I decided to take a break from the booze.

-Last time I gave up (many years ago) I ended up in psychological disarray and spent six months weaning myself off tranquillizers.
+Last time I gave up the booze (many years ago) I ended up in psychological disarray and spent six months weaning myself off tranquillizers.
 There had been a lot going on then so it's not surprising I suffered a blip when I could finally think straight.

 There's always pressure somewhere, things that require forgetting about or putting on the back-burner until tomorrow....then tomorrow....
 When I finally faced things then, so much had piled up that it was overwhelming and there was a minor blow-up.

 Not that there's anything like the same pressure nowadays but I didn't want to get into a pickle again so......

 So, fear is one reason to abstain for a while, are there others?
 Well.......